andrtell/ponytut/packages.md

 Hello from Some in somepackage
 ```

-The `use` statement also allows for relative paths.
+The `use` statement also works with relative paths.
 The above example could also be written as:

 ```pony
 // mypackage/main.pony